valehasadli/BlinkHub/README.md

 cartEmitter.emit('itemRemoved', 'Laptop');
 ```

 These are just simple examples to illustrate the type of scenarios where the <code>Emitter</code> can be used.
-Depending on your application, you can define more complex events and handlers to fit your needs.
+Depending on your application, you can define more complex events and handlers to fit your needs...